 The Hood ring, which students begin wearing as juniors, symbolizes a bond between Hood alumni and students who will graduate in years to come.
 They're great conversation starters when students spot folks wearing Hood rings out in the world—which they often do, miles from campus.
-Juniors first don their Hood rings at a formal dinner in the spring, and they celebrate the ring tradition at a dance held in their honor.
+Juniors first don their Hood rings at a ring ceremony which is attended by family and friends.

-As freshmen, each class decorates a banner and displays it in the Coblentz Dining Room.
-Each year, they add a symbol or design that commemorates the year.
+At the start of the academic year, new students are invited to decorate a banner and display it in the Whitaker Campus Center.
+Each year, all classes add a symbol or design that commemorates the year.

 Margaret S. Hood Ball

 Co-sponsored by the Office of Student Engagement and the First-Year Class Council, the Margaret Hood Ball is the first semi-formal social event of fall semester.
 Dressed in chique attire, First-Year students welcome all students and their guests to a fun evening and dance the night away.

 Parents and family members come to campus for a weekend of special events, including faculty lectures; athletic events; theatrical, musical and dance performances; and other social activities for Hood families to meet and mingle.